13 Driving Range Tips for Beginners

 Situational, or game management practice, is definitely more fun than rote practice, because it involves actually playing golf matches.

-Situational practice is a term I use to introduce learned skills into actual game situations, while on the driving range.
+Situational practice is a term I use to introduce learned skills into actual golf game situations, while on the driving range.
+It is crucial to structure a driving range session effectively to maximize practice benefits.
 This is recommended practice according to the United States Golf Teachers Association.

 Golf is 20% talent and 80% management.